Used 2007 Subaru Impreza Wagon Consumer Reviews

 In my experience (I've owned 20+ vehicles in 38 years) this Subaru has serious engine problems that the dealers and Subaru of America do not acknowledge.
 Expect to have your head gaskets replace (~$2000) on your own dime once the 60,000 mile warranty expires.

+My 2007 WRX Wagon replaced a 1989 Porsche 944 Turbo.
+I wanted a car that was a well-rounded and sporty daily driver but with all season reliability, better utility, and lower maintenance costs.
 The WRX does not have the handling prowess, balance, and speed of the Porsche.
 In spite of too much weight forward, it a taut handling car and fun to drive in the twisties.
 Its good in snow, gets decent gas mileage, and has yet to have any mechanical problems whatsoever after 31k miles.
 I am extremely satisfied with the car.
 I dumped the RE-92s that came stock on the car and mounted some decent rubber, the Michelin Pilot Sport A/S. That made a big, positive difference.